biodiversitycellatlas/bca_preprocessing/README.md

 ### Pre-requisites:
 - [ ] Created a samplesheet
 - [ ] Configured the custom config file (config/custom_parameters.config)
+- [ ] Adjust HPC-specific/SLURM parameters (nextflow.config)
 - [ ] (Optional) Added custom config as profile in the main config file (nextflow.config)

 ### Running the Pipeline

 > [!WARNING]
-> The pipeline must be run in the conda base environment, it cannot activate the different environments properly with a prior environment activation.
-It should have access to run `nextflow` and `conda` in the commandline.
+> The pipeline must be run in the conda base environment, it cannot activate the different environments properly with a prior environment activated.
+It should have access to run both `nextflow` and `conda` in the commandline.

 ```
 # ((optional: load Nextflow module OR have local Nextflow installation))